Governance, Leadership, Management & leadership, Policy, EEDI (Equality, Equity, Diversity and Inclusivity) and Wellbeing Hub

 Who should attend?

 This summit is critical for people leading charities and shaping governance from organisations of all sizes.
-It is particularly relevant for:
+Whether you’re leading a team of two or two hundred, it is particularly relevant for:

 - CEOs and Deputy CEOs